Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/eprocess-pid-offset.png" alt="">

 Now would you look at that!
 By taking the sum of the base address of EPROCESS and the offset to reach UniqueProcessId, we successfully verified that it's a match!
+(Remember your hexidecimal to decimal conversions!)

 <img src="{{ site.url }}{{ site.baseurl }}/images/oh-snap.gif" alt="">